What is Warehouse Management?

 Easy to integrate different channels

-3PLs have industry best picking packing and shipping technologies along with warehouse management systems because they serve many companies and hence they have to be the best.
+3PLs have the industry’s best picking packing and shipping technologies along with warehouse management systems because they serve many companies and hence they have to be the best.

 Tough to relocate to decrease lead time